Holllyyyy/tribute-page/README.md

 ### What I learned

-While working on this project I learned more how to centered picture inside div.
-How to justify text.
-How to make some lists.
-And how I can combine all together.
+While working on this project I learned:
+-how to centered picture inside div
+=How to justify text
+-How to make lists
+-how I can combine all together.

 ### Continued development